Theory of Science for PhD Fellows (exact dates to be announced)

 Claus Peder Pedersen is an MSO Professor at the Aarhus School of Architecture, where he is head of the joint PhD School of Aarhus School of Architecture and the Design School of Kolding.
 His research focuses on architectural design methodologies and creative processes with an interest in representation and digital design tools.
 He actively promotes practice- and design-driven research as part of the CA²RE network and previously the ADAPT-r Marie Curie ITN.
 He is educated as an architect from the Royal Danish Academy of Fine Arts and holds a PhD in architecture from The Aarhus School of Architecture.

 Niels Albertsen is professor emeritus at the Aarhus School of Architecture, which he joined in 1975.
-His background is social science (political science originally).
-His research and teaching topics are urban and social theory, architectural and design theory, the sociology of the architectural profession, the sociology and philosophy of art and atmosphere, theories of science and interdisciplinarity.
+His background is in social science (political science originally).
+His research and teaching topics are urban and social theory, architectural and design theory, the sociology of the architectural profession, the sociology and philosophy of art and atmosphere, and theories of science and interdisciplinarity.
 He was the Director of the Welfare City Project (1998-2004), Head of the Department of Landscape and Urbanism (2003-2011) and Co-director of the Centre for Strategic Urban Research (2004-2015).

 Time